paulmorar/paulmorar/README.md

 Currently building high performance apps as well as high performance teams.
 Sometimes I write my thoughts [here](https://medium.com/@paulmorar).

-I am working in Fintech as a Lead Front-End Engineer.
+I am working in Fintech as a Jack of all trades.
 For more information about me check out [paulmorar.com](https://paulmorar.com/).

 <!--
 **paulmorar/paulmorar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.